flairNLP/flair/resources/docs/TUTORIAL_TAGGING.md

 ```

 You chose which pre-trained model you load by passing the appropriate
-string you pass to the `load()` method of the `SequenceTaggerLSTM` class.
+string you pass to the `load()` method of the `SequenceTagger` class.
 Currently, the following pre-trained models
 are provided (more coming):

 | ID | Task + Training Dataset | Accuracy |